ChallengeSY/nu-replayer/readme.md

 ### Starmap
 After a suitable game has been selected (either with converted or raw files present), then the game opens into the starmap interface, converting the last turn of the game to a more readable format if necessary.

 By default, the starmap is accessed using the entire screen.
 To get a smaller window (if one is using a desktop &gt;1024&times;768), simply turn on the Compressed View setting in the Engine Options.
+The starmap itself can be zoomed via the +/- keys.

 The starmap interface contains many useful features.
-The most notable features of Nu Replayer are currently the planet reports (given when one mouses near a planet on the map), a default mapping (which includes starships, along with a faint territory map, bound to F1) and island mapping (bound to F2).
+The most notable features of Nu Replayer are the detailed object reports.
+These are given when one clicks near such a key object, and can be closed via the X key.
+Supporting objects can be selected via numeric keys and also PageUp / PageDown.

-Turns within a game can be navigate with PageUp / PageDown, or a specific turn can be reached via Ctrl+J.
+Turns within a game can be navigate with I/O, or a specific turn can be reached via Ctrl+J.

 ### Object Lists
 Nu Replayer carries multiple object lists that supplement the starmap.
 These lists come in their own screen and, as a result, will need to be accessed with a key in order to view the list.
 The playerlist is currently bound to F5, the planet list to F6, and the ship list to F7.

 ## Networking
-Starting with version 0.60, Nu Replayer now features complete network support, allowing downloading of lists and turns *without* relying on any other tools (not even a web browser).
+Nu Replayer features complete network support, allowing downloading of lists and turns *without* relying on any other tools (not even a web browser).

 Raw game lists can be downloaded and auto-converted to CSV.
 Additionally, it is possible to download a complete game just by visiting the download room.
 The download room functions similarly to the game room, only it serves the exclusive purpose of downloading *new* games.